kirans123/TodoApp/README.md

 6. Error Service
 7. Log Service
 8. Developer Screen added for checking developer actions on dev environment
-9. BlocProvider Wrapper Added with repository
+9. BlocProvider Wrapper Added with BlocProvider
 10. Login and Registration using email and password added by using Firebase

 ## Flutter Mobile App